 Enjoying the Freedom My Mobility Aid Provides

-I have struggled with walking and standing for the past ten years due to the pain inflicted upon my body by several chronic conditions.
 Psoriatic arthritis, in particular, causes unbearable pain in my feet.
 During a flare, I am unable to walk or stand for more than a few minutes at a time.
-At first, I was reluctant to use a mobility aid.
-I worried about what people would think or say.
+The decision to use a mobility aid didn't come lightly.
+I was insecure, suffered from imposter syndrome, and worried about what people would think or say.

-At the time I was in my 30’s and despised hearing others say that I was too young to need to use a wheelchair or walker.
-For years I let the whispers of judgmental people get to me.
-Over time I learned to ignore snide comments and sometimes offered to educate those who felt the need to belittle me.
+For years, I let the whispers of judgmental people get to me.
+Over time, I learned to ignore snide comments and sometimes offered to educate those who felt the need to belittle me.
 Yet, I still found myself feeling ashamed and embarrassed for needing to use a mobility aid.

 A change of heart

 My attitude shifted only less than two years ago.
 I decided to list all the places that I wouldn’t have been able to go to if it weren’t for my wheelchair.

 Without my wheelchair, I wouldn’t be able to go to Disneyland, take in the sites of San Francisco, go for a stroll along Huntington Beach, and so much more.
 My wheelchair has made outings that I could never handle on foot possible.

 As my list grew, my bitterness towards my mobility aids decreased.
 I no longer feel embarrassed or ashamed, instead, I cherished my wheelchair.
 I love knowing that as long as I have my wheelchair, I can go anywhere I want no matter how intense the pain I am experiencing in my feet is.